Ho0dLuM/League-Profile/README.md

 - render that data to page
 - create champion profile page

+# Update Database and API Endpoints

+- restructure schema and seed files to save new champions

+# Update API Endpoints

+- post route will be taking more data
+- get routes for champions
+- get single champion (front end??)

 # Save Create Champion to DB

 - send created champion to DB